demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Detonate_and_Analyze_File_-_Generic_README.md

 This playbook uploads, detonates, and analyzes files for supported sandboxes.
-Currently supported sandboxes are Falcon X, Wildfire and Joe Security.
+Currently supported sandboxes are Falcon X and Wildfire.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
 * Mitre Attack - Extract Technique Information From ID
+* Wildfire Detonate and Analyze File
+* Detonate and Analyze File - JoeSecurity
 * FalconX Detonate and Analyze File
-* Wildfire Detonate and Analyze File

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
-IsIntegrationAvailable
+* IsIntegrationAvailable

 ### Commands
-This playbook does not use any commands.
+* extractIndicators
+* attack-pattern
+* rasterize-pdf
+* joe-download-report

 ## Playbook Inputs
 ---